Skip to Main Content

 Wild animals come in all shapes and sizes, as does the damage they can cause.
 The potential damage animals could cause to your home is largely dependent on where you live.
 For example, if you live in the southern part of the U.S., where the climate is more mild, you may have to be more aware of termites, but if you have a vacation home in a rural mountainous area, bears may be top of mind.
 Below we have a list of some common types of animal damage and how you may be able to prevent it.

 • Raccoons: These creatures can cause damage if they get into chimneys and attics.
 They can tear up air ducts and tear and chew through paper insulation, wood and electrical wires.
-Raccoons will also leave feces and urine, which requires cleaning and should be done carefully to prevent the spread of disease.
+Raccoons will also leave feces and urine, which requires careful, diligent cleaning to prevent the spread of disease.
 You can prevent raccoon damage by checking crawl spaces frequently and investigating any strange noises in your walls, ceilings or chimney.

-• Birds: Birds may not look like they could cause damage to your home, but you may be surprised.
+• Birds: Birds may not look like they could cause damage to your home, but they can.
 Woodpeckers, for example, can damage siding and potentially expose your home to the elements.
 If a bird gets inside, their feces and urine could also pose health problems, and they could damage insulation or other materials to make nests.

 How insects might damage your home

 Insects may be some of the smallest animals, but the damage they can cause over time could be devastating.
+According to pest control giant Orkin, termites alone cost Americans $5 billion each year in preventative measures and repair costs.
 Structural damage is a big concern with certain insects, and unfortunately, most insurance companies exclude damage from pests like termites.

-• Ants: Carpenter ants are most common in the Northeastern states and the damage they cause can be mistaken for termite damage.
+• Ants: Carpenter ants are most common in the northeastern states, and the damage they cause can be mistaken for termite damage.
 Carpenter ants eat through soggy wood to make their nests and may indicate a larger water leak.
-Damage from carpenter ants is usually not covered by homeowners insurance, but if carpenter ants cause a tree to fall on your home, your dwelling coverage may provide coverage for the damage.
+Damage from carpenter ants is usually not covered by homeowners insurance, but if carpenter ants cause a tree to fall on your home, your dwelling coverage may kick in to help repair the damage.

 • Termites: Termites cause billions of dollars in structural damage in the U.S. each year.
 Fortunately, being vigilant and taking some preventative measures may help you avoid a termite infestation.
 Maintaining good drainage on your property, keeping wood piles and debris away from your home, fixing leaks promptly and clearing shrubs and plants away from the side of your home may all help prevent termite damage in your home.